1machiene/Soundvision-to-DXF-Converter/README.md

 A browser-hosted version of **Soundvision to DXF Converter v18**.

-The application accepts an encrypted Soundvision `.xmls` or `.xmlp` file directly.
-There is **no manual Surface input**.
-Conversion runs locally in the browser with Pyodide; the selected project is not uploaded to the GitHub Pages host.
+The application accepts a Soundvision `.xmls` or `.xmlp` file directly.
+Conversion runs locally in the browser with Pyodide; the selected project is not uploaded.

 Deployment: https://1machiene.github.io/Soundvision-to-DXF-Converter/